MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-monitor-networkdevice-discovery-settings.md

 |                      &                      |                                                                                                                      And also                                                                                                                       |                                                         \*NY\*ROUTER matches all strings containing NY and ROUTER<br /><br /><1-100>&\*[02468] matches all even numbers between 1 and 100.<br /><br />\*A\*&#124;\*B\*&\*C\* matches strings that contain either an A or a B, and also a C.                                                          |
 |                      ~                      |                                                                                                                       Except                                                                                                                        |                                                               10.20.30.\*~10.20.30.50 matches all hosts on 10.20.30 except for 10.20.30.50.<br><br>\*Router\*~\*Cisco\*&\*10.20.30.<5-10> matches routers except Cisco routers with the addresses between 10.20.30.5 and 10.20.30.10.                                                                |

-## Configuring a VLAN tag
+## Configure a Virtual Local Area Network (VLAN) tag

-To differentiate between VLANs, you can configure a tag for a virtual local area network (VLAN) by editing the vlan-tag-settings.conf file on each management server that runs a network discovery rule.
+To differentiate between VLANs, you can configure a tag for a VLAN by editing the vlan-tag-settings.conf file on each management server that runs a network discovery rule.
 Vlan-tag-settings.conf is located in the Operations Manager installation directory in **\Server\NetworkMonitoring\conf\discovery**.

+### Configure a VLAN tag

-### To configure a VLAN tag
+To configure a VLAN tag, follow these steps:

 1. On each management server that runs a network discovery rule, open vlan-tag-settings.conf in a text editor.